Startups

 This MVP was incredibly simple: users could take photos on their phones, apply filters, and share moments from their daily lives with a limited network.
 This focus on a single, well-defined function resonated with early adopters who wanted a more visual way to connect.

 As Instagram became more and more popular, it continuously integrated new features, introducing video sharing, stories, and more.
+One particularly engaging format that emerged is the Instagram carousel, allowing users to share multiple images or videos in a single post.
+This feature not only enhanced user engagement but also transformed how brands showcase their products and tell stories.
 In 2012, Facebook acquired Instagram, further accelerating its growth.

 Today, Instagram boasts over a billion monthly active users, making it one of the most influential social media platforms globally.
 And, let’s be honest, now we can hardly imagine how we connect, share, and discover content without Instagram.